★★★★★970+ Clients Approved

 ACS disputed on Section 21D grounds.
 Vodafone removed the default in 33 days.

 The phone plan was the immediate win.
-The bigger picture: Sarah has a home loan pre-approval process starting in 18 months.
+The bigger picture: she had a home loan pre-approval process starting in 18 months.
 That default would have cost her $150,000+ in specialist lender interest on a $480,000 purchase.
 The $1,100 ACS fee covered both.

-Sarah paid nothing to ACS until the default was removed.
+She paid nothing to ACS until the default was actually removed.

 Find out if your telco default can be removed — free assessment, 48 hours →